argoproj-labs/argocd-autopilot/docs/commands/argocd-autopilot_application_create.md

 ### Options

 ```
+      --annotations stringToString   Optional annotations that will be set on the Application resource. (e.g. "{{ placeholder }}=my-org" (default [])
       --app string                   The application specifier (e.g. github.com/argoproj/argo-workflows/manifests/cluster-install/?ref=v3.0.3)
       --apps-git-token string        Your git provider api token [APPS_GIT_TOKEN]
       --apps-git-user string         Your git provider user name [APPS_GIT_USER] (not required in GitHub)
       --apps-repo string             Repository URL [APPS_GIT_REPO]
       --context string               The name of the kubeconfig context to use
       --dest-namespace string        K8s target namespace (overrides the namespace specified in the kustomization.yaml)
       --dest-server string           K8s cluster URL (e.g. https://kubernetes.default.svc) (default "https://kubernetes.default.svc")
       --exclude string               Optional glob for files to exclude
   -t, --git-token string             Your git provider api token [GIT_TOKEN]
   -u, --git-user string              Your git provider user name [GIT_USER] (not required in GitHub)
   -h, --help                         help for create
       --include string               Optional glob for files to include
       --installation-mode string     One of: normal|flat.
 If flat, will commit the application manifests (after running kustomize build), otherwise will commit the kustomization.yaml (default "normal")
       --kubeconfig string            Path to the kubeconfig file to use for CLI requests.
       --labels stringToString        Optional labels that will be set on the Application resource. (e.g. "{{ placeholder }}=my-org" (default [])
   -n, --namespace string             If present, the namespace scope for this CLI request
   -p, --project string               Project name
       --repo string                  Repository URL [GIT_REPO]
       --request-timeout string       The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
       --type string                  The application type (kustomize|dir)
   -b, --upsert-branch                If true will try to checkout the specified branch and create it if it doesn't exist
       --wait-timeout duration        If not '0s', will try to connect to the cluster and wait until the application is in 'Synced' status for the specified timeout period
 ```

 ### SEE ALSO